DarkSigmaDevelopment/Hogwarts-Legacy-VR-how-to/README.md

 <br>

-With the PJD profile, "up" on the right analog-stick will jump, and "down" will dodge.
+With the profile, "up" on the right analog-stick will jump, and "down" will dodge.
 So you don't have to remap the [B] and [X] buttons to dodge well, if you don't want to.

-## Miscellaneous

-### Open UEVR Settings In-Game
+## Open UEVR Settings In-Game

 Press both analog-sticks simultaneously.
 Or press the "Insert" [INS] key on your keyboard.